No. 83 Squadron RAAF: Re-establishment

-No. 83 Squadron was re-raised in or around 2020 by re-designating the Distributed Ground Station Australia.
-The unit forms part of the Information Warfare Directorate.
+No. 83 Squadron was re-raised on 1 January 2021 from the Distributed Ground Station Australia unit that had formed part of No. 87 Squadron until January 2020.
+The RAAF had begun development of the Distributed Ground Station Australia system in 2009.
+The squadron forms part of the Information Warfare Directorate.
 The Distributed Ground Station is a system which integrates and disseminates intelligence from multiple sources.
+The squadron is located at RAAF Base Edinburgh in South Australia.